 Listing of Declassified National Intelligence Estimates on the Soviet Union and International Communism, 1946-1984

-The Center for the Study of Intelligence intends to declassify other Estimates on the USSR that are at least 10 years old.
-Our review is done in consultation with appropriate components of the Intelligence Community, and especially with those that participated in producing these assessments for senior officials in the administrations of eight presidents, from Harry Truman to Ronald Reagan.
+At the time, the Center for the Study of Intelligence was responsible for the declassification other Estimates on the USSR that were at least 10 years old.
+The review was done in consultation with appropriate components of the Intelligence Community, and especially with those that participated in producing the assessments for senior officials in the administrations of eight presidents, from Harry Truman to Ronald Reagan.

 Furthermore, the Center then embarked on a new declassification review, consistent with the provisions of Executive Order 12958.
 Significant analysis on the USSR that was completed by CIA’s Intelligence

 Directorate from the Agency’s inception in September 1947 through the collapse of the USSR in August 1991.

 Listed, with links, are the pages of this “Books and Monographs” portion of CSI’s site that contain the results of these declassification efforts before the function was transferred to the Historical Declassification Division of CIA’s Information Management Staff.